 Adrià Carrasco Tarrés

-Accused of terrorism after participating in protests where toll station barriers were lifted.
+Accused of terrorism for participating in protests where toll station barriers were lifted.

 Adrià, in view of the general context, the seriousness of the accusations and the many chances of going prison if arrested chose to exile himself.
 Adrià stated: “Victory to repression is always to continue fighting.”

-On April 10, 2018, at 7 in the morning, a large police law-enforcement deployment accompanied by the media, rang at the family home of Adrià Carrasco, in Esplugues de Llobregat, in order to proceed to his arrest and to a search of the premises.
+On April 10 2018, at 7 in the morning, a large police law-enforcement deployment – accompanied by the media -rang at the family home of Adrià Carrasco in Esplugues de Llobregat.
+Police officers proceeded to his arrest and to a search of the premises.

-At their home at the time there were only Adrià and while his mother was opening the door, and in seeing the magnitude of the device, Adrià escaped.
-The Spanish State had been threatening for some time to prosecute under accusations of rebellion the CDR movement (Committees of Defense of the Republic), of which he is a part.
+While his mother was opening the door, and upon seeing the magnitude of the operation, Adrià escaped.
+The Spanish State had been threatening for some time to prosecute under accusations of rebellion against the CDR movement (Committees of Defense of the Republic), of which he is a part.
 During the home search, the police forces took all mobile phones and computers away.

-Early in the morning, the media mistakenly reported Adrià Carrasco’s arrest, along with Tamara Carrasco, a neighbour of the nearby city of Viladecans, who was detained, falsely explaining that they were the leaders of the CDR movement.
+Early in the morning, the media mistakenly reported Adrià Carrasco’s arrest.
+This was along with Tamara Carrasco, a neighbour of the nearby city of Viladecans, who was detained due to falsely explaining that they were the leaders of the CDR movement.
 After a long investigation, both are accused of terrorism.
 Tamara Carrasco was released days later with some precautionary measures of confinement in her municipality.

-The Interior Minister, Juan Ignacio Zoido, summoned the media to a press conference on 10-04-2018 about the detentions, ordered by the National Court against at least two leaders of the Committees of Defence of the Republic (CDR) in Barcelona which he justified due to what he described as: “the violent nature of their horizontal structure and without a hierarchy that, as he has underlined, are “similar to the Cuban Defence Committees”.
-The following days, the Civil Guard intensely looked for Adrià interrogating, and (according to family sources) intimidating the family, and threatening friends and people in their environment (“if you do not tell me where he is, you will be next”).
+The Interior Minister, Juan Ignacio Zoido, summoned the media to a press conference on 10-04-2018 surrounding the detentions ordered by the National Court against at least two leaders of the Committees of Defence of the Republic (CDR) in Barcelona.
+He justified these detentions due to what he described as: “the violent nature of their horizontal structure and without a hierarchy that, as he has underlined, are “similar to the Cuban Defence Committees”.
+The following days, the Civil Guard intensely looked for Adrià, interrogating, and (according to family sources) intimidating the family, and threatening friends and people in their environment (“if you do not tell me where he is, you will be next”).